VirgilSecurity/virgil-sdk-javascript/docs/guides/virgil-key/importing-key.md

 This guide shows how to export a **Virgil Key** from a Base64 encoded string representation.

-Set up your project environment before you begin to import a Virgil Key, with the [getting started](/docs/guides/configuration/client.md) guide.
+Before importing a Virgil Key, set up your project environment using the [getting started](/docs/guides/configuration/client.md) guide.

 To import a Virgil Key, we need to: